Xorg failure when using the radeon driver with ATI Juniper GPU on oi_b148

 System: io_b148 on an AMD Phenom II x4 with 4GB RAM and an XFX Radeon HD 5770 (Juniper) 1GB.
 I supply a log file and a sample xorg.conf file.

-Updated by Robin Axelsson almost 10 years ago
+Updated by Robin Axelsson over 10 years ago

 I've acknowledged that you want me to test booting with the live CD.
 I